yeorok/morphik-core/README.md

 ![DataBridge Demo](db_atf_demo_hq.gif)

+**Note:** DataBridge is planning to launch a hosted service soon!
+Please sign up for the [waitlist](https://docs.google.com/forms/d/1gFoUKzECICugInLkRlAlgwrkRVorfNywAgkmcjmVGkE/edit) if interested!!

 DataBridge is a powerful document processing and retrieval system designed for building intelligent document-based applications.
 It provides a robust foundation for semantic search, document processing, and AI-powered document interactions.

 ## Documentation